lucia-auth/lucia/documentation/src/pages/learn/start-here/concepts.md

 title: "Concepts"
 ---

-At first glance, it looks like Lucia only supports traditional identifier/password authentication.
-However, if you look closely at Lucia, you’ll realize it can support any authentication methods, including popular ones like OAuth.
-The main focus of Lucia is session and user management, not user authentication (= is the user who they claim to be?).
-While it does provide a way to use passwords since it’s a very common and basic, it’s 100% optional.
-If you know for sure who the user is (via user id from OAuth, email from magic links, email/phone number from OTP, username from username/password), you can create a new user and session based on it.
+At first it may look like Lucia only supports traditional identifier/password authentication, but it can seamlessly support any authentication methods, including popular ones like OAuth.
+The main focus of Lucia is session and user management, not user authentication (=is the user who they claim to be?).
+While it does provide a way to use passwords since it’s a very common and basic strategy, it’s 100% optional.
+If you know for sure who the user is (via user id from OAuth, email from magic links, email/phone number from OTP, username from username/password, etc), you can create a new user and session based on that info.
 This is a very deliberate design choice and the core idea behind Lucia.

 ## How Lucia works